pandoc-jp/pandoc-doc-ja/users-guide.rst

 Extension: ``mmd_header_identifiers``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Parses multimarkdown style header identifiers (in square brackets, after the header but before any trailing ``#``\ s in an ATX header).
+Parses multimarkdown style heading identifiers (in square brackets, after the heading but before any trailing ``#``\ s in an ATX heading).

 Extension: ``compact_definition_lists``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^